 - Network Activity.
-Shares local and remote IP addresses in your network.
+Displays local and remote IP addresses in your network.

-The Network Scanner showed me all the devices which were connected to my Wi-Fi network and analyzed them for security issues.
-It also sent me a notification each time a new device logged into my network.
+The network scanner even sends a notification each time a new device logs onto your network.
 This is a useful feature, especially if you live in a city or crowded apartment building where people may try and hijack your Wi-Fi.

 - Optimize.
-Labels and erases unnecessary background processes and PUPs.
+Labels and erases unnecessary background processes and PUPs (potentially unwanted programs).

 - Cleanup helper.
 Indexes junk files and provides graphic data about what’s on your computer.

 - Boot manager.
-Analyzes startup files so you can optimize your boot sequence.
+Displays all apps that run automatically on startup along with their load times, so you can optimize your boot sequence.

 - Duplicate files.
-Quickly scans for duplicates on all drives — so you can delete them or organize them.
+Quickly scans for duplicates on all drives, so you can delete or organize them.

 I had a good experience with BullGuard’s system clean-up tools.
-The Cleanup Helper helped to get rid of old files on my computer, as well as a ton of cached files from Google Chrome — it cleared out close to 1 GB of bloatware and non-essential data!
+The Cleanup Helper took about 15 minutes to scan my 3TB hard drive, and it cleared out more than 1.5 GB of bloatware and non-essential data.